mliebelt/pgn-viewer/plan.md

 * Allows to show one or more chess games complete (/)
 * Allow to play through the games forward and backward, including variations. (/)
-* Allows to play from a legal position legal moves, and adds these moves to the notation (in a different style)
+* Allows to play from a legal position legal moves, and adds these moves to the notation (/)
-* Allows to play through
+* Allows to play through (/)
    * clicking on moves (/)
    * clicking on next and previous button (/)
    * clicking on play button (/)
-* Allows to add interactively variations to the game, and show these as additional notation.
+* Allows to add interactively variations to the game, and show these as additional notation. (working)
 * Allows to export the current game play as notation in PGN, and export the current position as FEN string. (working)

 ## Planed and working (working)